prince-modi/prince-modi.github.io/content/post/attention/index.md

 <text x="340" y="262" text-anchor="middle" font-family="sans-serif" font-size="12" fill="#5F5E5A">an exchange across shards is therefore required</text>
 </svg>

-*Figure 5: Under context parallelism the projections remain local.
+*Figure 6: Under context parallelism the projections remain local.
 The score computation does not.*

-The score computation breaks this.
-The query at position 3 must attend to keys at positions 0 through 3, half of which reside on the other device.
-Some exchange is unavoidable, and this is the point at which context parallelism becomes structurally more expensive than the other two axes: the cost lies in the middle of the computation, not in a single reconciliation step at the end.
+The score computation does not remain local.
+The query at position 3 must attend to keys at positions 0 through 3, half of which reside on the other device, so an exchange is unavoidable.
+Context parallelism is more expensive than the other two axes for this reason: its communication sits in the middle of the computation, where tensor parallelism's sits only at the end.

-Both known implementations rely on the same mathematical property, the one that underlies FlashAttention's tiling and Flash-Decoding's split reductions.
-A softmax-weighted average can be computed over disjoint blocks of keys and merged exactly, provided each partial result carries a running maximum and normalizer (equivalently, a log-sum-exp term) alongside its unnormalized output.
-Given these, the partials recombine to the same value the unpartitioned softmax would have produced.
+Both implementations rely on the same property, which also underlies FlashAttention's tiling and Flash-Decoding's split reductions.
+A softmax-weighted average can be computed over disjoint blocks of keys and merged exactly, provided each partial result carries a running maximum and normalizer, equivalently a log-sum-exp term, alongside its unnormalized output.
+Given these, the partials recombine to the value the unpartitioned softmax would have produced.

-The two implementations differ in topology rather than in mathematics:
+The two implementations use the same merge and differ in topology:

 - **Query routing.** The device holding the query sends it to whichever devices hold the relevant KV shards.
 Each computes a partial attention output and its log-sum-exp locally, and returns both.
 The originating device merges them.
 Helix and NanoCP both use this form.
-- **Ring rotation.** No fixed destination.
-KV chunks are rotated around a cycle of devices; at each hop, a device merges the arriving chunk into its running partial result and forwards its own chunk onward.
+- **Ring rotation.** KV chunks are rotated around a cycle of devices.
+At each hop, a device merges the arriving chunk into its running partial result and forwards its own chunk onward.
 After `P` hops every device has seen the entire sequence.
 This is Ring Attention.

 <svg width="100%" viewBox="0 0 680 420" role="img" xmlns="http://www.w3.org/2000/svg">
 <title>Ring Attention communication topology</title>